Johnny-Morgan/pickles/TESTING.md

     This was due to the Heroku postgres database not recognising the query when the database was changed from sqlite.
 This was due to the implicit casting that was taking place previously was no longer occurring.

-    **Fix:** An attempt was made to cast the rating field to a float, however this did not work.
+    **Fix:** An attempt was made to cast the rating field to a float, however, this did not work.
 The query was removed and the rating was calculated by looping through each review to calculate the average rating.

     ```python
     reviews = Review.objects.filter(product=product_id).order_by('-id')